Ada-Developers-Academy/core-unit-3/learning-another-language/js-loops.md

 The `while` loop will evaluate the `condition` before the loop is run each time.
 If the `condition` evaluates to `true`, the loop executes the statement(s) in the block.
 Otherwise, the loop exits and stops executing the statement(s) in the block.

-The `while` loop is known as a pre-test loop because it evaluates the `condition` *before* each iteration.
+`While` loops evaluate the `condition` *before* each iteration.
 The loop will never execute if the condition evaluates to `false` before entering the loop.

 ### Example